Keith Olbermann: Return to and departure from ESPN

 It was announced on July 17, 2013, that Olbermann would host his own one-hour nightly show on ESPN2.
-The two-year contract would allow him to deviate from the topic of sports into realms such as "pop culture and current events," as well as politics (a right Olbermann claimed he didn't intend to exercise).
+The two-year contract would allow him to deviate from the topic of sports into realms such as "pop culture and current events", as well as politics, which was a right Olbermann claimed he did not intend to exercise.

 Olbermann was suspended by ESPN in 2015 for the week following Penn State University's annual philanthropy THON due to a Twitter exchange he had with Penn State supporters.
 THON is the world's largest student-run philanthropy, raising over $160 million for pediatric cancer research since 1977.
 In the Twitter exchange, Olbermann stated, "PSU students are pitiful."
 Later, prior to apologizing, Olbermann stated, "I'd like to thank the students and alums of Penn State for proving my point about the mediocrity of their education and ethics."
 Olbermann apologized on his program upon his return March 2, but noted, "I'm much more sorry about batting practice [i.e. trolling or cyber bullying].
 So for me, batting practice ends."

 In July 2015 ESPN announced that it would be Olbermann's last month with the network.
 ESPN said that it was a "business decision to move in another direction".